Authoritarianism and Authoritativeness: How to tell them apart

 It's not a question of goodness or badness, but of understanding how even the most well-intentioned person can fall into the traps of mechanistic thinking, which is the most prevalent one (I'm talking about at least 99% of people!).

-We are all predisposed to fall into authoritarianism when we fail to recognize the enormous forces at play within each of us.
+We're all prone to fall into authoritarianism when we fail to recognize the enormous forces at play within each of us.

 On the other hand, authority is not just a choice, but something that must be understood, learned, and implemented with consistency and awareness.